 1. Register as a charity with the Charity Commission.
-Only registered charities can set up charity shops.

 4. Approach your local council, to arrange rates relief.

 5. Create a budget for the shop, with likely income (from sales) and expenditure (from rent, wages, repairs, bills, insurance, etc.).
-Remember that 60-80% of a shop’s income will go to running costs, such as rent and wages.
+Remember that 60-80% of a shop’s income may go to running costs, such as rent and wages.

-1. Choose an area to set up your shop.
-You will need to be in a mixed income area with good footfall and nearby parking.
+1. Choose a geographical area for your shop.
+Usually a mixed income area with good footfall and nearby parking.

 2. Sort, clean and price your stock.
 Unsold textiles (i.e. too old or damaged) may be bought by a textile recycler – we recommend a TRUST-accredited recycler – who will recycle or export them.
-For more on textile reprocessing, visit the Textile Recycling Association.

 6. Apply for a music licence if desired.